shnewto/symbolic-regression-c/README.md

 6. Add command line options for a range of preset functions?
 7. Add command line help string.
 8. Generalize beyond symbolic regression.
 Next step add the ability to run the Sante Fe Trail problem as well.

-Notes:

-- This can be a beast with the right configuration.
-There is a heavy penalty for trees with more than 512 nodes.
-Without that penalty expect execution time to grow incredibly fast with large data sets, populations sizes or numbers of generations.